-Why estimates of production costs differ?
+Why estimates of production costs differ?24

 As was mentioned above, it appears that results of IEA analysis and of CSM/PUCC/IIASA calculations are mutually exclusive.
-Resource base for CSM/PUCC/IIASA calculations is three times higher than of IEA, though IEA has considered within its analysis broader spectrum of nonconventional oil resources.
+Resource base for CSM/PUCC/IIASA calculations is three times higher than of IEA, though IEA has considered within its analysis broader spectrum of non-conventional oil resources.
 But production costs estimates resulted from CSM/PUCC/IIASA calculations are three times lower than similar ones from IEA.
 At the same time, the highest figure of production costs from IEA refers to one of the types of unconventional oil (e.g. oil shale) which was considered also by CSM/PUCC/IIASA and which analysis provides much lower costs estimates for this energy resource.
-This means that as if we face the reverse correlation between the volume of hydrocarbon resources considered for production costs estimation, and the resulted marginal value (means: at the worst fields) of production costs.
+This means that as if we face the reverse correlation between the volume of hydrocarbon resources considered for production costs.

 But we need to remember that after end-1960's-early 1970's, correlation between volume of newly developed hydrocarbon resources and their (marginal) E&P costs is not a reverse one (as was the case before this date) but a direct one.
-This means that there is no adequate clarity (transparency) in the cost-estimation issues/methodologies, and if so - in answering the question of the economically proven depth of oil price fall and/or its "justified" or "fair" level, despite the fact that significant portion of such estimates voiced by OPEC representatives or managers of Russian/international VIOCs is placed at the 65-75 USD/bbl and higher level.
+This means that there is no adequate clarity (transparency) in the cost-estimation issues/methodologies, and if so - in answering the question of the economically proven depth of oil price fall and/or its "justified" or "fair" level, despite the fact that significant portion of such estimates voiced by OPEC representatives or managers of Russian/international VIOCs is placed at the 65-75 USD/bbl and higher level25.

 Why estimates of production costs can differ?
-One needs to remember the following important ingredients of marginal production costs estimation: spectrum of the oil fields involved in the marginal cost estimation; similar or differing approaches to the cost estimation methodologies; correlation between the spectrum of the fields involved in the cost estimation (and volume of proved reserves of these fields) with prospective oil demand estimates.
-Proved reserves of the fields involved in marginal costs estimation need to exceed the future demand volumes.
-To what
+One needs to remember the following important ingredients of marginal production costs estimation:

+- spectrum of the oil fields involved in the marginal cost estimation; - similar or differing approaches to the cost estimation methodologies; - correlation between the spectrum of the fields involved in the cost